V4Fire/Client/src/components/friends/module-loader/README.md

 #### Conditional rendering

-If you want render the fragment only after some event, provide the `wait` option.
+If you want to render the fragment only after a specific event, provide the `wait` option.
-This option expects a string expression (cause it code-generation) with a function that returns a promise.
+This option expects a string expression (because it is code-generation) with a function that returns a promise.

 ```
 < .container v-async-target